Juniorwebprogrammer/Juniorwebprogrammer/README.md

 ### 👨‍💻: About me :

-* :telescope: I am currently working for different clients creating and developing web solutions :muscle:
+* :telescope: I am currently working for different clients creating and developing web and mobile solutions :muscle:

-* :seedling: I am studying :blue_book: and practice :computer: c# and .net ecosystem, and Nestjs 🐱
+* :seedling: I am studying :blue_book: and practice :computer: c# .net ecosystem, and flutter 📲

-* :heartbeat: I love developing web solutions and taking on new challenges
+* :heartbeat: I love developing web and mobile solutions and taking on new challenges!

 * :mailbox: do you want to contact me?   [![](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/junior-garcía)